ea-parfenov/HCT-and-STAI-T-BDI-II-TAS-20-A-behav-study-and-meta-analysis/README.md

 ## Data
 "Articles - TAS-20.tsv", "Articles - STAI-T.tsv" and "Articles - BDI-II.tsv" contain studies included in the analysis
 of the relationships between the HCT and TAS-20, STAI-T and BDI-II respectively.
-"Articles_lilst.tsv" - list of all studies inlcuded in the meta-analysis, corresponds to the Table 1
+"Legend for data files.md" - legend correspoding to the files mentioned above "Articles_lilst.tsv" - list of all studies inlcuded in the meta-analysis, corresponds to the Table 1

 The following data are copies of publicly available datasets for which effects sizes (correlation coefficients)